 Dr. Davis’s commitment to individualized, patient-centered care was evidenced early in her training, as she was named Most Likely To Be a Good Doctor by her fellow University of Colorado Medical School classmates.
 Later, she was awarded Outstanding Teacher of Obstetrics and Gynecology three years in a row by Harvard medical students during her residency in Obstetrics & Gynecology at Harvard University’s Brigham & Women’s and Massachusetts General Hospitals.
 Dr. Davis also received the Robert Felix Award for Outstanding Performance in Psychiatry in 1999.
 In 2006, she was honored to receive the National Institutes of Health Ruth L. Kirschstein National Research Service Award.

-She was recognized in 2018 and 2019 as one of Seattle Metropolitan Magazine Top Doctors.
+She was recognized in 2018 – 2021 as one of Seattle Metropolitan Magazine Top Doctors.

 Dr. Davis started her educational journey with a double major in Biology and Psychology from the University of Virginia, followed by her MD from the University of Colorado and OB/GYN residency from Harvard.
 She concluded her training with her REI Fellowship at Stanford University, where she also completed a postdoctoral Fellowship at the Stanford Agency for Healthcare Research & Quality, and served as Clinical Instructor in the Department of OB/GYN.